amsearles/Game-Development-Final-Project/README.md

  Work on Menus - Jimmy

-Work on Buttons - Anthony
+Work on an Enemy  - Anthony

-Work on Various User Inputs - Elric
+Work on Player - Elric

 ###Scrum meeting notes: